1fixdotio/unsortable-meta-box/README.txt

 == Changelog ==

-= 0.8.1 =
+= 0.9.0 =
-* Remove esc_html, no need to use it in these circumstances.
+* Fix "commentsBox is not defined" issue.

 = 0.8.0 =
 * Use 3-digit version number.